Mark

 Omar Al-lahham ran an independent business for ten years before deciding to return to education, graduating from The Open University in 2017 with a BSc First Class Honours in Mathematics and Physics.
 The following year he completed a Graduate Diploma in Physics at King's College London, passing with distinction.
 In 2020 he also completed an MSc in Physics at King's, in association with SKF, in which his research project was based on kinetic Monte Carlo simulations of dislocations.

-Site last modified: 11 March 2023, by Tony Paxton using
+Site last modified: 22nd May 2024, by Tony Paxton using

 hosted at